Employers Holdings, Inc. (EIG) Bundle

 Initial capital/funding

-The company was capitalized through the assets of the former state fund upon privatization, not through venture capital or traditional startup funding rounds.
-Its initial public offering later provided significant capital.
+The company was capitalized through the assets of the former state fund upon privatization, not through traditional venture capital.
+Significant growth capital was later raised through its 2007 Initial Public Offering (IPO).

 Employers Holdings, Inc. (EIG) Ownership Structure